arianvp/kpop.sh/README.md

 One downside of Bitcoin is that you will have to pay a hefty transaction fee in order to store information.
 KPOP also stores its hashes in a distrbiuted merkle tree, but one that is not associated with cryptocurrencies.
-Certificatee Transparency - making it possible to create a Proof of Prior knowledge that secure, untamperable and easily auditable by third parties.
+We add your hashes in certificates that we issue every few hours through Letsencrypt and publish those certificatres to Certificate Transparency, a distributed merkle tree of issued certificates.

 Once you have published the hash on your platform, you will get a shareable link that you can use to prove the hash was published at a specific date and time.
-Once you reveal your document, peeople can check at that link
+Once you reveal your document, people can check at the trustworthiness of the document by looking up its entry in Certificate Transparency.

 the SANs will point to the CT log entry in question; making it easy to shortlink to the proof of knowledge.